mbirgi/open-broadcast/README.md

 # Open Broadcast Tracks Scraper and Spotify Playlist Creator

 This Python script scrapes track information from the Open Broadcast website and creates a Spotify playlist with the retrieved tracks.
-It uses Selenium to load and parse the webpage, BeautifulSoup to extract track details, and Spotipy to interact with the Spotify API.
+It uses Playwright to load and parse the webpage, BeautifulSoup to extract track details, and Spotipy to interact with the Spotify API.

 ## Features
 - Scrapes track titles and artist names from the Open Broadcast website.